 Here are some causes of low milk production.

 - You’re not eating enough, and not eating the right things to fuel your body.
 It is not surprisingly really hard to make sure that you are nourishing your body after baby.
 I remember thinking, eh, I’m not going to get to eat a hot meal, and therefore eating wasn’t high on my radar.
 But it’s SO important.

 - You’re stressed.

 - You’re tired.
-Find out how you can get more sleep (even if your baby isn’t sleeping).
+Find out how to sleep with a newborn.

 - Jaundice.
 If your baby is very new and has jaundice, it could be problematic toward your supply.
 Your baby’s jaundice causes excessive sleepiness, therefore making it difficult to get your baby to take a full feeding.

 - You didn’t produce enough glandular tissue.
 Who knows why, but some women simply don’t produce enough of the milk ducts that deliver breastmilk to your baby.
 The good news is that milk ducts multiply with each pregnancy, so low milk supply issues of this nature should be less of an issue with subsequent children.

 - Birth control.
 The use of any form of hormonal birth control could possibly affect your milk production.
 The “mini-pill” is believed to be the least likely to negatively affect your milk, as it does not contain estrogen.

 - Certain medications.
 Ingredients found in Sudafed or similar decongestants can cause your supply to drop also.

 - Tongue-tie.
 If your baby has a tongue-tie, it will be difficult for her to latch correctly, therefore impeding her ability to stimulate your body to make milk.
 See more about identifying tongue-tie here.